alonjacovi/alonjacovi.github.io/_pages/about.md

 ### News

 * We've just uploaded two new preprints: [here](https://arxiv.org/abs/2006.01067) (useful and practical formalization of AI explanations) and [here](https://arxiv.org/abs/2006.00995) (behavioral analysis of the linguistic information utilized by MLM models).
-* I've been accepted to intern at the MOSAIC team of AI2 in fall 2020 :)